Rust in the Linux Kernel: First Steps and Controversies

 The “Why” of the Project

 Rust offers, without GC, memory-safety guarantees verified at compile time.
-The idea: if new drivers — especially those written by people with fewer years of C — are written in Rust, an entire class of bugs disappears.
+The core idea: if new drivers — especially those written by people with fewer years of C — are written in Rust, an entire class of bugs disappears.
 Old kernel C isn’t rewritten; you just avoid adding more old-style attack surface.

 What’s already in upstream or close to it:

-- Apple AGX driver (Asahi Linux): Apple Silicon GPU, written in Rust by Asahi Lina.
+sk_buff,file_operations,ioctl, etc.) and the “abi” of how Rust calls C and vice versa. - Apple AGX driver (Asahi Linux): Apple Silicon GPU, written in Rust by Asahi Lina.
 Keeps Linux usable on M1/M2 Macs.

-- Initial Nvme driver and network-driver experiments in review.
+- Initial NVMe driver and network-driver experiments in review.

-- Ethernet PHY (some).
+- Ethernet PHY (some models).

 - PuzzleFS filesystem: experimental, but an example of a complete Rust subsystem.